hmdshariati/laravel-auto-release/README.md

 php artisan project:build
 ```

-**WARNING** before running this command you must commit all your changes overwise all changed and untracked files will be resetting.
+**WARNING** before running this command you must commit all your changes overwise all changed and untracked files will be resetting!

 This will run the sequence of actions: